pwtyler/WordPress/README.md

 # WordPress

+Lorem Ipsum

 This is a WordPress repository configured to run on the [Pantheon platform](https://pantheon.io).

 Pantheon is website platform optimized and configured to run high performance sites with an amazing developer workflow.
 There is built-in support for features such as Varnish, Redis, Apache Solr, New Relic, Nginx, PHP-FPM, MySQL, PhantomJS and more.

 ## Getting Started